 Some Windows apps run in the security context of an administrator account, and apps often request excessive user rights and Windows privileges.
 Controlling access to resources enables users to be in control of their systems and protect them against unwanted changes.
 An unwanted change can be malicious, such as a rootkit taking control of the computer, or be the result of an action made by people who have limited privileges..
 The most important rule for controlling access to resources is to provide the least amount of access “standard user context” necessary for a user to perform his or her necessary tasks.
 Following user account control (UAC) guidelines provides app with the necessary permissions when they are needed by the app, without leaving the system constantly exposed to security risks.
 Most apps do not require administrator privileges at run time, and should be just fine running as a standard-user.

 9.1 Your app must have a manifest that defines execution levels and tells the operating system what privileges the app requires in order to run

 The app manifest marking only applies to EXEs, not DLLs.
 This is because UAC does not inspect DLLs during process creation.
-It is also worth noting that UAC rules do not apply to Windows Services.
+It is also worth noting that UAC rules do not apply to Microsoft services.
 The manifest can be either embedded or external.